-DSP Purpose & Form Desired Outcome Motivation Related

-Implementation Projects /

-Metric Programs

-Utilization of the EASY application (number of crew leaders using application on a regular basis) Crew leaders are encouraged to take ownership of projects and monitor their costs compared to budget.
-This metric will track the number of crew leaders using this application to ensure it is effective and user-friendly.
-Higher utilization should result in lower variance to budget for capital projects Corporate : Less variance to budget should assist with keeping costs within budget, resource allocation is optimized Consumer : Meeting budget targets should keep rates stable All capital projects Average % Variance to This metric measures the variance percentage to Slight improvement Corporate : Less variance to budget should assist with All System Budget for System budget to determine the accuracy of budgeting and each year with keeping costs within budget Renewal and Renewal and System effectiveness of project execution.
-Calculated as the ultimate goal of Consumer: Meeting budget targets should keep rates System Service Service Projects percent difference in actual annual spending to 10% or less stable Projects budget on System Renewal and System Service projects.
+DSP Purpose & Form Desired Outcome Motivation Related Implementation Projects / Metric Programs Utilization of the EASY Crew leaders are encouraged to take ownership of Higher utilization Corporate: Less variance to budget should assist with All capital application (number projects and monitor their costs compared to should result in keeping costs within budget, resource allocation is projects of crew leaders using budget.
+This metric will track the number of crew lower variance to optimized application on a leaders using this application to ensure it is effective budget for capital Consumer: Meeting budget targets should keep rates regular basis) and user-friendly. projects stable Average % Variance to This metric measures the variance percentage to Slight improvement Corporate: Less variance to budget should assist with All System Budget for System budget to determine the accuracy of budgeting and each year with keeping costs within budget Renewal and Renewal and System effectiveness of project execution.
+Calculated as the ultimate goal of Consumer : Meeting budget targets should keep rates System Service Service Projects percent difference in actual annual spending to 10% or less stable Projects budget on System Renewal and System Service projects.
 Percentage of Actual This measures the quantity of actual work vs planned Slight improvement Corporate: Less variance to budget should assist with All System System Renewal and work to determine the effectiveness of the planning each year with keeping costs within budget Renewal and System Service and execution of capital projects.
 Calculated as the ultimate goal of Consumer: Meeting budget targets should keep rates System Service Projects Completed percent difference of actual vs planned System 100% stable Projects per Half Year vs Renewal and System Service projects each quarter.
 Planned Some subjectivity will be used as some projects will span set time periods.